Whether you’re shopping Independence Day sales or buying basics for yourself, you stand to earn considerably more cash back this weekend.

-Rakuten, formerly known as Ebates, is a cash-back portal.
+Rakuten is a cash-back portal.
 By doing your online shopping through its website or app, or using its browser extension, you’ll earn cash back — during this promotion and in the future — on purchases from any of thousands of retailers and other merchants that partner with Rakuten.

 How is that possible?
 It’s simple: Rakuten receives a commission from retailers for referring online shoppers to those retailers’ websites.
 Then, Rakuten shares that commission with shoppers.

 It’s free to sign up for a Rakuten account, and it’s free to use the portal.
 To see an example of how Rakuten works, check out “If You’re Not Getting Cash Back When Shopping Online, Use This Trick.”

 Even if you already have a Rakuten account, you might want to check out other cash-back portals because different portals often offer different cash-back percentages for a given retailer.